It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Diabetes program, community nutrition, cancer screening programs, speech language pathology services, etc.

 • Out-of-country coverage: Travel coverage includes emergency or sudden illness coverage.
-Fees are reimbursed at PEI rates.
+Fees are reimbursed at PEI rates

 • Supplemental insurance is strongly recommended